caewok/fvtt-elevation-ruler/README.md

 # Elevation Ruler

 This module allows the default Foundry measurement ruler to track change in elevation.
-When you hit the specified hot key (default: '[' to increment and ']') while using the measurement ruler, the ruler display will update to display the incremental elevation change relative to the measured starting point.
+When you hit the specified hot key (default: ']' to increment and '[' to decrement) while using the measurement ruler, the ruler display will update to display the incremental elevation change relative to the measured starting point.
 If you add a waypoint, elevation will be tracked at each waypoint.

 <!--- Downloads @ Latest Badge -->
 [![License](https://img.shields.io/github/license/caewok/fvtt-elevation-ruler)](LICENSE)